ebi-uniprot/uniprot-disease-services/README.md

-# disease-services
+# uniprot-disease-services
-Services related to disease
+Services related to disease developed and maintained by UnitProt team.